 Hazard Mitigation Planning

 In 2011, the Ogle County (along with the cities of Byron, Oregon, Polo and Rochelle; and the villages of Creston, Forreston, Hillcrest, Leaf River, Mt.
-Morris and Stillman Valley) adopted a Multi-Jurisdictional All Hazards Mitigation Plan which sets forth the most appropriate, feasible, and effective hazard (including flood) mitigation strategies for Ogle County.
+Morris and Stillman Valley) adopted a Multi-Jurisdictional All Hazards Mitigation Plan (MJAHP) which sets forth the most appropriate, feasible, and effective hazard (including flood) mitigation strategies for Ogle County.
 The MJAHP is currently in the process of being updated.
 The DRAFT updated MJAHP is available here.

 Know Your Flood Risk

 Just a few inches of water from a flood can cause tens of thousands of dollars in damage.
 Knowing your flood risks can help prepare you to reduce your flood damage.
 Visiting FEMA’s online Map Service Center (MSC) can help you locate your property on the current Flood Insurance Rate Map.
 If your property is in or near a Special Flood Hazard Zone, talk to your local floodplain manager (Michael Reibel, Ogle County Planning & Zoning Department at 815-732-1190) or insurance agent to understand the necessary steps that need to be taken to protect your property.
 Talk to your local floodplain manager about other important methods of floodplain management such as: regulations, ordinances, obtaining necessary building permits, and mitigating against certain hazards that are not available on flood maps such as storm water run-off and ponding.

 Everyone lives in a flood zone; it’s the flood risk that varies.
 Reducing your flood risk can involve changes to your house and property.
 Once you know the flood hazard, taking the following steps can help reduce your exposure to such a risk.